SichenZhu/fastMRI/README.md

 # fastMRI
 Fast MRI Reconstruction via Deep Learning

 This is a modified version of [fastMRI](https://github.com/facebookresearch/fastMRI).
-It fixed some errors during the running process.
+It fixed some errors that emerged during the running process.
 Some comparisons are made in order to test the influence of the following parameters on the model:
 - subsampling mask type (equispaced vs random)
 - acceleration rate (single acceleration rate vs a mixture of rates)